ActionProjects/Actions/README.md

        a nudging reminder of this;
         we shook on the terms
          in front of witnesses.
+Part of 'my campaign' is to make it impossible; invalidating the status quo.

 ### [About Me](actions/README.md#experience "some things in my journey")